Qlik-PE/kafdrop/README.md

 * `/topic`: Returns a list of all topics.

 ## Swagger

+**NOTE: Swagger has been removed for Spring Boot compatitibility reasons.** See *README-QLIK-PE.md* for more information.

 To help document the Kafka APIs, Swagger has been included.
 The Swagger output is available by default at the following Kafdrop URL:
 ```
 /v2/api-docs